archway-network/archway-docs/docs/rewards/reward-types.md

 ### Transaction Fee Rebate Rewards
 Each computation or operation on a blockchain comes with a cost that is referred to as "gas".
 When a user wants to transact with a smart contract, the user needs to pay this gas fee as a transaction fee.

-In most blockchain networks, these fee go to the validator who is responsible for adding the transaction to the blockchain.
+In most blockchain networks, these fees go to the validator who is responsible for adding the transaction to the blockchain.
 On Archway, this fee is split between the validator and the dapp developer as a reward.

 To understand how gas fee rebate rewards are calculated and split, go to the [Calculating Fee Rebate Rewards](#calculating-gas) section.

 ### Inflationary Rewards
-Following the Cosmos mint module, new coins are added to the Archway network to reward stakers and other participators.
+Following the Cosmos mint module, new coins are added to the Archway network to reward stakers and other participants.
 Like the gas fee rebates, these rewards are also split between developers and validators.

 The number of coins that can be rewarded will change over time as it is connected to the ratio of coins that are being staked on the network.
 As this amount changes, so does the reward split between validators and developers.
 For more information on this calculation, go to the [Calculating Inflationary Rewards](#calculating-inflationary-rewards) section.